ashleychontos/pySYD/docs/examples.rst

 where the first 2/3 of the output is (and should be) identical to the first example.
 By default, ``--mc == 1`` since you should always check your results first before running ``pySYD`` for several iterations!
 The method used to derive the uncertainties is similar to a bootstrapping technique and typically n=200 is more than sufficient.
-You may also use ``--samples`` with the sampling if you would like to store the posteriors for the parameters for later use.
+You may also use the ``--samples`` option if you would like to save the posteriors of the parameters for later use.

 The Monte Carlo ``sampling`` results: